-- An increase in gross written premium.
-It amounted to PLN 16,480.0, i.e. an increase of 1.5% compared with the prior year.
-After accounting for the share of reinsurers and the change in provision for unearned premium, the net premium earned amounted to PLN 16,248.8m, which was 1.5% higher than in 2012. - A decline in the net result on investing activities.
-The net result on investing activities amounted to PLN 2,488.1m, i.e. it was 32.8% lower than in 2012, mainly because of the decline in prices of treasuries compared with the prior year, when the prices for these securities were high.
-This decline was partly et by the one-off income on consolidation of investment funds of PLN 172.8m, which was included in the net result on investing activities.
+- an increase in gross written premium.
+It amounted to PLN 16,480.0 m i.e. an increase of 1.5% compared with the prior year.
+After accounting for the share of reinsurers and the change in the provision for unearned premium, the net premium earned amounted to PLN 16,248.8 m, which was 1.5% higher than in 2012; - a decline in the net result on investing activities.
+The net result on investing activities amounted to PLN 2,488.1 m, i.e. it was 32.8% lower than in 2012, mainly because of the decline in prices of

-- The one-off profit before tax on the settlement agreement with the reinsurer on the Green Card insurance of PLN 53.2m (PLN 73.3m was recognized in other operating income and expenses). - Maintenance of cost discipline in the area of administrative and acquisition expenses.
-These amounted to PLN 3,422.4m in total and, because of the lower administrative expenses, were at the same level as in 2012. - The decline in claims and benefits.
-Claims and benefits amounted to PLN 11,161.2m, which is a decline of 8.7% compared with the prior year.
+- treasuries compared with the prior year, when the prices for these securities were high.
+This decline was partly offset by the one-off income on consolidation of mutual funds of PLN 172.8 m, which was included in the net result on investing activities; - the one-off profit before tax on the settlement agreement with the reinsurer on the Green Card insurance of PLN 53.2 m (PLN 73.3 m was recognized in other operating income and expenses); - maintenance of cost discipline in the area of administrative and acquisition expenses.
+These amounted to PLN 3,422.4 m in total and, because of the lower administrative expenses, were at the same level as in 2012; - the decline in claims and benefits.
+Claims and benefits amounted to PLN 11,161.2 m, which is a decline of 8.7% compared with 2012.
 Additionally, in 2012, technical provisions increased significantly as a result of a one-off change in technical rates.
-The total negative impact of this operation on the PZU Group's profit before tax in 2012 amounted to PLN 1,032.8m.
+The total negative impact of this operation on the PZU Group's profit before tax in 2012 amounted to PLN 1,032.8 m.